tronscan/tron-tvc-list/.github/PULL_REQUEST_TEMPLATE.md

 - Token Decimal:
 - Logo URI:
 - Link to the official homepage of token:
-- CoinMarketCap Link if available (https://coinmarketcap.com/currencies/#TOKEN):
+- MarketCap Link if available (https://coinmarketcap.com/currencies/#TOKEN or https://www.coingecko.com/en/coins/#TOKEN):
 - Existing Markets (where to trade):